Our guest is COO Alliance Member Erin Nelson, Vice President, Operations and Organizational Effectiveness at Kindred Bravely.

 I saw a job pop up for a customer service position.
 It wasn’t a job that I personally wanted to do, but I was interested in the company and the mission that I decided to apply on a whim.
 I was at home with a little baby of myself at the time and I thought, “This could be the perfect way back into the workforce after taking some time off to be with my little ones.”
 I applied and I thought, “Maybe they’ll look at my resume and think of me for something else.
 What’s the harm in applying?”
 I applied.
 I got an interview.
 They did exactly what I hoped they would, which was they looked at my resume and said, “We don’t want you for that job.
 We would love to have you for a different job.”
 They brought me on into a position they weren’t even advertising, part-time Process Improvement Coordinator.

 I started with the company, twenty hours a week, getting back into working.
 From there, my job has evolved as the company has grown.
-I started as the Process Improvement Coordinator and then I went to Senior Project Manager and then Director of Organizational Effectiveness.
+I started as the Process Improvement Coordinator and then I went to Senior Project Manager and then Vice President, Operations and Organizational Effectiveness.
 The founders love using people in the roles where they excel.
 The organizational structure and building systems, processes, troubleshooting, and puzzle-solving are what I like doing.
 I feel thankful that I’ve been able to grow with the company and keep doing more of the things that I like to do.